 Four AirMaster units with ORBIT control panels have been installed in the building, with carbon dioxide sensors to monitor indoor air quality and modulate ventilation rates according to occupancy.
 This arrangement ensures optimum energy efficiency, further enhanced by EC inverter controlled fan motors.

 The AirMaster units have Class M5 filtration of both incoming and outgoing air, minimising ingress of outdoor pollutants and protecting the heat exchangers from fouling.
-Noise attenuation of at least 49dB minimises intrusion of external traffic noise, whilst the quiet running of AirMaster (just 35 dB(A) at 1 metre) ensures the units do not disturb meetings or other activities.
+Noise attenuation of at least 49dB minimises the intrusion of external traffic noise, whilst the quiet running of AirMaster (just 35 dB(A) at 1 metre) ensures the units do not disturb meetings or other activities.

 Avoidance of draught was another important consideration.
 This is achieved by automatic inlet temperature control as incorporated in all AirMaster units, combined with a smooth flow of air across the ceiling using the Coanda effect.
 The units have been recessed into the ceilings void to reduce visual impact in the rooms.